dodwmd/dodwmd.github.io/_posts/2015-05-28-ufw-fail2ban-portscan.markdown

 root@vps:/etc/rsyslog.d#
 {% endhighlight %}

-Great ufw has already setup a method to log ufw messages.
-But when i checked /var/log/ufw.log it didn't exist.
+Great UFW has already setup a method to log UFW messages.
+But when I checked /var/log/ufw.log it didn't exist.
 Restarting rsyslog didn't seem to help.
-But then i noticed /etc/rsyslogd.conf:
+But then I noticed /etc/rsyslogd.conf:

 {% highlight bash %}